DaniFdezAlvarez/shexer/README.md

     $ pip install shexer

 ## Features
-The user must provide a list of classes (URIs).
-The prototype will track all their instances, explore the triples in which they appear, and build with that information a profile of the each class.
-The profile will be serialized into a Shape associated to the class.
-The results are serialized using Shape Expressions (ShEx).

-* Free input.
-The prototype has been thought to be used against DBpedia, but the process of tracking the information is independent of the process of class profiling.
-Currently, some parsers to work with local file sin n-triples format are provided, but any other parser (or API consumer, DAO...) can be implemented to feed the class profiler.
+This library can be used to perform automatic extraction of shape expressions for a target RDF grpah.
+Main features:

+* Several ways to provide the input data, consisting of a target graph and some target shapes.
+Tha graph can be provided via a raw string content, local/remote files or tracking on the fly some triples from a SPARQL endpoint.
+There are defined interfaces in case you want to implement some other way to provide this information.
+Targte shapes cna be selected by just picking some/all classes in the graph, in which case their respective instances will be used to extract the shape, or with custom node agrupations associated via shape maps.
-* ShEx.
-Each class produce a Shape composed by a set of triple constrainst.
-The Shape in compilant with the current expecification of ShEx2.
+* Valid ShEx.
+The produced shapes are compilant with the current expecification of ShEx2.
 * Score of thrustworthines.
 Every triple constraint is serialized associated to one or more comments.
 In the comments there is information about how many of the instances of a given class actually conform to the inferred triple constraint.
 * Threshold of tolerance.
-All the triples found for any isntance of a given class have an effect on the in-memory class profile of that class.
-However, the prototype can be configured to serialize constraints with a minimun configurable score of trustworthiness.
+The constraints inferred for each shape may not be compatible with every node associated to the shapes (except constraints with Kleene closure).
+With this threshold you can indicate the minimun percentage of nodes that should conform with a constraint c.
+If c does not reach the indicated ratio, its associated information will not appear in the fina shape.
-* Literals and IRIs recognition.
+* Literals recognition.
 All kinds of literals are recognized and treated separately when inferring the constraints.
 In case a literal is not explicitly associated with a type in the original KG, xsd:string is used by default.
-When the object of a triple is an IRI, the macro IRI is used.
+By default, when it finds an untyped literal shexer may try to infer its type in case it is a number.
+Support to some other literals, such as geolocated points, will be included in future releases.
+* Shapes interlinkage: sheXer is able to detect links between nodes in target shapes.
+If that's the case, it will create constraints relating the shapes.
+If it detects triples whose object is a node which dos not belong to any other shape, then it will use the macro IRI instead.
-* Special treatment of rdf:type.
+* Special treatment of rdf:type (or the specified instantiation property).
 The only exception to the previous feature happens when analyzing triples whose predicate is rdf:type.
 In those cases, if the object is an IRI, we create a triple constraint whose object is a value set containing a single element, which is the actual object of the original triple.
 * Cardinality management.
 Some of the triples of a given instance may fit in an infinite number of constraint triples with the same predicate and object but different cardinality.
 For example, if a given instance has a single label specified by rdfs:label, that makes it fit with infinite triple constraints with the schema {rdfs:label xsd:string C}, where C can be any cardinality that includes the posibility of a single occurrence: {1}, + , {1,2}, {1,3}, {1,4},...
 Currently, our prototype just keeps rules with exact cardinality or + closure.
 * Configurable priority of cardinalities.
 Our prototype can be configured to prioritize the less specific cardinality or the most specific one if its trustworthiness is high enough.
-* Shapes interlinkage.
-Shapes can point to some other shapes within its triple constraints.

 ## Experimental results